imfl/beautiful-jekyll/_posts/2018-05-27-a-very-quick-derivation-of-Black-Scholes-equation.md

 mathjax: true
 ---

-# A very quick derivation of Black-Scholes equation

-**Replicates** cash flow of an European option with a self-financing portfolio of an asset and a bond
+**Replicates** cash flow of an option with a self-financing portfolio of an asset and a bond

 **Assumes** asset price is governed by a geometric Brownian motion